 2 "Will Prevent Fraud.
 The Republicans Want an Honest Naturalization.
 Ask Democrats to Help," The Daily Inter Ocean (Chicago), 21 September 1892, p.
 9, col. 1; digital image, GenealogyBank (http://genealogybank.com : accessed 24 April 2017).

 Yes.
-Many Cook County naturalization records can be found on FamilySearch films but unless you're in Salt Lake City, it's less expensive to get records held by the Circuit Court Archives by mail than to order a film.
-And, if you're in Chicago, it's much better to visit the Archives to obtain digital images of the original records than to get a photocopy.
+Many Cook County naturalization records can be found on FamilySearch films but they don't circulate anymore.
+So, unless you're in Salt Lake City, just get records held by the Circuit Court Archives by mail.
+The Wilmette Family History Center also has the films, but if you're in the Chicago area, why not just visit the Archives to take color photos of the originals?

 Banner image created from "Illinois, Northern District Petitions for Naturalization, 1906-1994," images, FamilySearch (https://familysearch.org : accessed 24 April 2017), Cook County > image 37 of 308; citing U.S. District Court for the Eastern Division of the Northern District of Illinois; Records of District Courts of the United States, 1685 - 2009, RG 21, National Archives at Chicago.